pdfix/action-validate-pdf-arlington-docker/README.md

 ## Getting Started

-To use this Docker application, you will need to have Docker installed on your system.
+To use this Docker application, install the Docker on your system.
 If Docker is not installed, please follow the instructions on the [official Docker website](https://docs.docker.com/get-docker/) to install it.

 ## Run using Command Line Interface